 Khenmo Konchog Nyima Drolma

-Khenmo Drolma, a former Professor of Sculpture at the Maine College of Art, has a MFA from the University of Pennsylvania and 20 years of teaching experience at a college level.
-She is a breast cancer survivor, who served as an Art Fellow at the Connecticut Hospice and board member of the Addison Respite Care Home in Vermont and Maine Respite Home where she started an arts team for hospice volunteers.
+Khenmo was an esteemed Professor of Sculpture at the University of Maine and at the Maine College of Art in Portland, ME before becoming a Buddhist nun.
+Throughout her distinguished academic career, she received numerous awards and prizes for her work.
+She has an MFA from the University of Pennsylvania and 20 years of teaching experience at a college level.
+She is a breast cancer survivor who has served as an Art Fellow at the Connecticut Hospice; she has also served as a board member of both the Addison Respite Care Home in Vermont and Maine Respite Home, where she started an arts team for hospice volunteers.

 She became the Art Director for the creation of all the art works for Songtsen Library.
 To actualize H.H.
-Chetsang Rinpoche’s artistic vision, Khenpo Drolma led an international team of 16 artists in creating 40-ceiling thangkas, an elaborate two story entry door and numerous statues using traditional Tibetan techniques and materials dating back to the 1500’s.
-Khenpo Drolma, aware of the significance of the statue and importance of historical accuracy of the depiction of King Songtsen Gampo researched details in the great libraries of India to document 7th century fabric, clothing, jewelry and horse harnesses.
+Chetsang Rinpoche’s artistic vision, Khenmo led an international team of 16 artists in creating 40 ceiling thangkas, an elaborate two story entry door, and numerous statues using traditional Tibetan techniques and materials dating back to the 1500s.
+Aware of the significance of the statue and importance of historical accuracy of the depiction of King Songtsen Gampo, Khenmo researched details in the great libraries of India to accurately depict 7th-century fabric, clothing, jewelry, and horse harnesses.

-HH Chetsang Rinpoche encouraged Khenmo to take full ordination as a bhiksunni in Taiwan at the Ji Yu Chen Monastery, becoming the first fully ordained nun in the Drikung Lineage.
-Khenmo returned to the US to begin working on establishing Vajra Dakini Nunnery.
-In 2004 during the Drikung Monkey Year Teachings in Lumbini, Nepal she was installed as a Khenmo in the Drikung lineage, becoming the first westerner to hold the responsibility of abbot.
+H.H.
+Chetsang Rinpoche encouraged Khenmo to take full ordination as a bhikshuni in Taiwan at the Ji Yu Chen Monastery, becoming the first fully ordained nun in the Drikung Lineage.
+Khenmo returned to the U.S. to begin working on establishing Vajra Dakini Nunnery.
+In 2004, during the Drikung Monkey Year Teachings in Lumbini, Nepal, she was installed as a Khenmo in the Drikung lineage, becoming the first westerner to hold the responsibility of abbot.